nf-core/modules/README.md

 <!---

-#### Publishing results

-- The module MUST accept the parameters `params.out_dir` and `params.publish_dir` and MUST publish results into `${params.out_dir}/${params.publish_dir}`.
-- The `publishDirMode` MUST be configurable via `params.publish_dir_mode`
 - The module MUST accept a parameter `params.publish_results` accepting at least
     - `"none"`, to publish no files at all,
     - a glob pattern which is initalized to a sensible default value.

-    It MAY accept `"logs"` to publish relevant log files, or other flags, if applicable.

-- To ensure consistent naming, files SHOULD be renamed according to the `$name` variable before returning them.

-#### Testing

-- Every module MUST be tested by adding a test workflow with a toy dataset.
-- Test data MUST be stored within this repo.
-It is RECOMMENDED to re-use generic files from `tests/data` by symlinking them into the test directory of the module.
-Specific files MUST be added to the test-directory directly.
-Test files MUST be kept as tiny as possible.

-#### Documentation

-- A module MUST be documented in the `meta.yml` file.
-It MUST document `params`, `input` and `output`. `input` and `output` MUST be a nested list.
-[Exact detail need to be elaborated. ]

 ### Configuration and parameters